Frequently Asked Questions

 There are two reliable solutions, both of which involve making a shim that fits between the “pedestals” (or “feet”) of the mount and the top of the barrel.
 We’ve had several PSAK owners use these methods to solve the problem.

-The first method is as follows: use scissors to cut several long rectangle strips out of an aluminum soda can.
+The first method is as follows: use scissors to cut several long rectangle strips out of an aluminum beverage can.
 They must be sized to fit underneath the entire surface of both of the “pedestals” under the mount.
 Three or four layers will be required to raise the mount up off of the barrel enough that the piston no longer binds.
 Side-to-side positioning of the mount is also important, so with the screws only partially tightened, such that you can barely move the mount side-to-side with some force, try to find the “sweet spot” which allows the piston to traverse from the tube into the gas chamber without undue force.
 Your hand-made shims must be only on top of the barrel, under the mount, and not under the barrel.

-The second method, as an alternative to a soda can, is to obtain brass shim stock, which can usually be found at most hardware stores, auto parts stores, hobby supply stores, or machinist’s supply shops.
+The second method, as an alternative to an aluminum can, is to obtain brass shim stock, which can usually be found at most hardware stores, auto parts stores, hobby supply stores, or machinist’s supply shops.
 Most commonly it comes in a package of assorted thicknesses.
 0.015” to 0.020” (fifteen to twenty thousandths of an inch) should be about right.
 In that case you should be able to find a single shim of the right thickness, rather than having to stack several layers of aluminum.
 The brass shim stock is good to have around anyway because it has a plethora of other uses.